-Kosie Thiart, born on 1989/04/19, is a Hermanus-based artist who obtained his BA (Fine Arts) degree at UFS, where he specialised in large-scale charcoal drawings.
+Kosie is a Hermanus-based artist who obtained his BA (Fine Arts) degree at UFS, where he specialised in large-scale charcoal drawings.
 As a child, he practiced drawing with his sister while she was studying medicine.
 Her textbook illustrations fascinated him, especially the works of Frank H. Netter.
 Like textbook Illustrations, Kosie uses art to convey information.

-In his recent work, he investigated entropy and questioned whether chaos or order reigns in the natural world.
-Through his drawings, he proposed that chaos creates the climate from which pattern and structure can originate and sketches chaos as a vibrant and benign force.
-Having grown up next to the sea near mountains and estuaries his love for nature grew tremendously.
-Kosie’s preferred medium is charcoal, which he uses for drawings of natural objects, including the dead animals, insects and fossils he collects.
+Having grown up next to the sea, near mountains and estuaries his love for nature grew tremendously.
+Kosie’s preferred medium is charcoal which he uses for drawings of natural objects, including the dead animals, insects and fossils he collects.
 The painstaking detail in his work reflects the high degree of structure and assembly that characterise living creatures.